-35. Each student will work under the guidance of at least two supervisors appointed by the College.
+36. Each student will work under the guidance of at least two supervisors appointed by the College.
+Supervision continues until the final version of the thesis is submitted.
 There are two types of supervisory arrangement: Principal Supervisor plus Assistant Supervisor (or supervisors if more than one), and Co-Supervisors, one of whom is designated the Lead Supervisor.
 The former option is the usual arrangement, but the latter option may be chosen when it is clear that the student's work involves interdisciplinary research.

 - a.
 At least one supervisor (the Principal/Lead Supervisor) must be appointed prior to registration, and the other should be appointed within two months of the programme start date. - b.
-The Principal/Lead Supervisor is responsible to the School's Postgraduate Director for the duties set out in the Code of Practice for Supervisors and Research Students, and must be: - a salaried member of the academic staff of the University; or - a non-academic member of staff employed by the University who has • appropriate expertise in research; or - an honorary member of staff - o The nomination of non-academic or honorary members of staff to act as Principal/Lead Supervisor for a stated period must be specifically approved by the College.
+The Principal/Lead Supervisor is responsible to the School's Postgraduate Director for the duties set out in the Code of Practice for Supervisors and Research Students, and must be: - a salaried member of the academic staff of the University; or - a non-academic member of staff employed by the University who has appropriate expertise in research; or - an honorary member of staff - The nomination of non-academic or honorary members of staff to act as Principal/Lead Supervisor for a stated period must be specifically approved by the College.
 In appropriate cases the other supervisor(s) may not need to be a member of the staff of the University, provided they assume their supervisory duties in accordance with University regulations and requirements.
 Supervisors must maintain regular contact with their students who, in turn, have a responsibility to make themselves available at times agreed with their supervisors. - c.
 In certain circumstances when the student is studying full time in an Associated Institution the Principal/Lead Supervisor may, if the College approves, be a full-time employee of the Associated Institution.
 In such a case the assistant supervisor(s) must be a University employee.
 A Principal/Lead Supervisor who is a member of an Associated Institution has exactly the same responsibilities as one working within the university. - d.
-Students, including those on leave of absence, must maintain frequent contact with their supervisor as and when required and at least twice in each three month period. - Attendance and Engagement Policy: www.ed.ac.uk/files/atoms/files/tier 4 student engagement and attendance policy april 2016 update 2.pdf
+Students, including those on leave of absence, must maintain frequent contact with their supervisor as and when required and at least twice in each three month period.